p-j/meteor-gravatar/README.md

 To address this problem, you can look at [`idorecall:email-normalize`](https://github.com/iDoRecall/email-normalize).

-> Previously this was included but as `email-normalize` seems to be unmaintained I decided to drop the dependency and leave full controll back to the developer.
+> Previously this was included but as `email-normalize` seems to be unmaintained I decided to drop the dependency and give full controll back to the developer.
 I believe a package like this one should do one thing well and one thing only.

 Credits
 -------